-This Management Discussion and Analysis ("MD&A") reviews the activities of China Education Resources Inc. ("CER"), its Chinese operating subsidiaries, Today's Teachers Technology & Culture Ltd. ("TTTC"), CEN Smart ("CEN") and Zhong Yu Cheng Yuan Eucation Technology Ltd. (previously known as Zhong Yu Cheng Yuan Curriculum Development Center Ltd.) ("ZYCY") effective from July 1, 2009 (and/or collectively the "Group") and compares the financial results for the period ended March 31, 2012 with the same period of 2011.
+This Management Discussion and Analysis ("MD&A") reviews the activities of China Education Resources Inc. ("CER"), its Chinese operating subsidiaries, Today's Teachers Technology & Culture Ltd. ("TTTC"), CEN Smart ("CEN") and Zhong Yu Cheng Yuan Education Technology Ltd. (previously known as Zhong Yu Cheng Yuan Curriculum Development Center Ltd.) ("ZYCY") (and/or collectively the "Group") and compares the financial results for the period ended September 30, 2012 with the same period of 2011.
 The MD&A should be read in conjunction with the audited consolidated financial statements and accompanying notes for the year ended December 31, 2011, copy of which is filed on the SEDAR website.